CloudHealth/cht_api_guide/metrics_api.md

 Each array of metrics species the instance (using a compact form of the AWS ARN format), a timestamp (in ISO-8601 format), and the supplied metrics (numbers -- integer or float).
 A single array of metrics can contain information about CPU and/or memory if the asset type is an instance).
 Each instance or granularity is a new array of values.

-The compact ARN must be in the form <region>:<account-number>:<AWS-instance-ID>.
+The compact ARN must be in the form &lt;region&gt;:&lt;account-number&gt;:&lt;AWS-instance-ID&gt;.
 And the time stamp must be on an hourly boundary and be UTC-based.

 ```
 "values": [